SebiAi/custom-nothing-glyph-tools/README.md

 Import failed.
 File is not created by Composer.
 ```
 You are trying to import an audio file with no metadata.
 See [No or missing metadata](#no-or-missing-metadata).
+Avoid using a third party file explorer app to import the audio file and use Android's built in instead.
+Apps like Solid Explorer may try to modify the file and the import will fail.

 ## Glyph Composer does not import my file
 Make sure that the file has the right codec and that the metadata is present: